incoresemi/river_core/docs/source/installation.rst

        $ pip3 install river_core

-     To update an already installed version of RIVER_CORE to the latest version:
+     To update an already installed version of RiVer Core to the latest version:

      .. code-block:: bash

        $ pip3 install -U river_core

-     To checkout a specific version of RIVER_CORE:
+     To checkout a specific version of RiVer Core:

      .. code-block:: bash